 About 10% of adults in the United States have a chronic insomnia disorder, according to the American Academy of Sleep Medicine.
 The Sound Sleep Health medical team of neurologists, sleep medicine specialists, and insomnia specialists have many years of experience treating patients with insomnia.
 If you have difficulty falling asleep or staying asleep, you might have insomnia.
-Call the Sound Sleep Health team or book your appointment online to visit one of the three locations in Kirkland and Seattle, Washington.
+Call the Sound Sleep Health team or book your appointment online to visit one of the two locations in Kirkland and Seattle, Washington.

 If you have trouble falling or staying asleep, you may have insomnia.
 Some people suffer from difficulty falling asleep, while others may not be able to stay asleep.
 It’s frustrating to constantly experience poor-quality sleep, and chronic insomnia can negatively impact your daily life.